davidkhala/database/mssql/sqlcmd/README.md

+# sqlcmd utility

+It is Preinstalled in Azure Cloud Shell, Azure Data Studio, SSMS

+# Limit
 Run a Single Statement
 - It’s not sufficient to end a line with a `;`, you have to use `GO`.
 ```